ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Renamed id_ep_types as ep_id_types.

-* Revised rules for the AS to assign session ID values.
+* Revised rules for AS to assign session ID values.

 * Added explicit validation of AUTH_CRED_C at AS.